keithricker/e-commerce-template/README.md

 #### Folder Structure:
 - **server.js:** Where the server-side code resides.
 - **SSR.js** (server-side rendering): This script is called on post-build, and pre-renders the html.
-- **graphql-server:** Apollo server that queries firebase for content, and serves graphql api endpoint for the client-side React application.
 - **/client:** Where the React Application resides.
 Created using create-react-app (project follows that basic structure).